Skip to content

 Creating Aliases with Git

-There are two ways of creating Git aliases: using the git config and directly editing the .gitconfig file.
+There are two ways of creating Git aliases: using the git config command and directly editing the .gitconfig file.

 • Creating Git aliases with git config command